What If Your Gut Is A Missing Link in Concussion Recovery?

-When most people think about concussions, they picture the brain, headaches, brain fog, maybe some light sensitivity.
-What rarely comes up?
-The gut.
+When most people think about concussions, they picture the brain, headaches, brain fog, or light sensitivity.
+What often receives less attention is the gut.

 Wait, What Does the Gut Have to Do With a Brain Injury?